surveysolutions/docs/content/headquarters/config/admin-settings/index.md

 Survey Solutions server [administrator](/headquarters/accounts/survey-solutions-server-administrator/) may adjust the server settings.
-These settings affect simultaneously all surveys and all users on the server and have the effect immediately when applied.
+These settings affect simultaneously all surveys and all users in a particular workspace on the server and have the effect immediately when applied.

 These settings are visible only to the user logged in in an administrative role and can be accessed from: `Menu` &#x2192; `Administration` &#x2192; `Settings`.